Alan W. C. Menzies: Life

 Menzies was born in Edinburgh on 31 July 1877, son of Thomas Hunter Menzies, master draper, and Helen Charlotte (née Cranbrook).
 His name on the birth certificate does not include Cranbrook.
 He was educated at Daniel Stewart's College and then studied science at the University of Edinburgh. graduating with MA and BSc in 1898.

 In 1900 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Alexander Crum Brown, John Gibson, Sir Arthur Mitchell, and Sir John Batty Tuke.

 In 1910 he emigrated to the United States to take up postgraduate studies at the University of Chicago where he gained a PhD.
 Following the retirement of Professor Frank Fanning Jewett in 1912, Menzies was appointed head of chemistry at Oberlin College.
 Two years later he was offered a professorship at Princeton University where he taught until he retired in 1945.

 He married Mary Isabella Dickson on 20 March 1908 at All Saints Church, Edinburgh.
 They had one child, Elizabeth Grantcranbrook Menzies, born on 24 June 1915, in Princeton; she died there, unmarried, on 12 January 2003.

-Menzies died in Foothill Acres Nursing Home in Hillsborough, NJ on 8 September 1966.
+Menzies died in Foothill Acres Nursing Home in Hillsborough, New Jersey on 8 September 1966.